Command Staff

 In July 2022, Daven Byrd was promoted from the rank of Major to Lieutenant Colonel and appointed as the Assistant Director of the Technical Services Division by Director of the Department of Public Safety, Colonel Heston Silbert.

 Lt.
-Col. Byrd is a graduate of Northwestern University's School of Police Staff and Command and holds a Bachelor of Arts Degree in Criminal Justice Administration and a Master of Public Administration.
+Colonel Byrd is a graduate of Northwestern University's School of Police Staff and Command and holds a Bachelor of Arts Degree in Criminal Justice Administration and a Master of Public Administration.

 Lt.
 Col. Timothy Chung - Assistant Director

 In June 2012, Timothy Chung was promoted from the rank of Major to Lieutenant Colonel and appointed as the Assistant Director of the Criminal Investigations Division.
 In July 2015, Department of Public Safety Director Frank Milstead appointed Lt.
 Col. Chung as the Assistant Director of the Technical Services Division.
 On July 2nd, 2022, Lt.
-Col. Chung was appointed to the Assistant Director position of the Commercial Vehicle Enforcement Task Force, by Department of Public Safety Director Heston Silbert, where he serves currently.
+Col. Chung was appointed to the Assistant Director position of the Commercial Vehicle Enforcement Task Force, by Department of Public Safety Director Heston Silbert.
+In June of 2023, Col. Jeffrey D. Glover appointed Lt.
+Col. Chung to the Assistant Director position of the Criminal Investigations Division where he serves currently.

 Lt.
 Col. Chung began his law enforcement career at the La Paz County Sheriff’s Office in Parker, Arizona, in June 1986, where he held the positions of jailer, dispatcher, patrol deputy, investigator, and sergeant.